slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-adverse-events-report-natural-language.md

 Pre-requisites:
 1. Basic knowledge of OpenAI
-2. Basic knowledge of Langchain
+2. Basic knowledge of LangChain
 3. Basic of Streamlit

 Environment: